davidlonjon/server-configs-nginx/README.md

 This is a fork of [Nginx Server Configs] (https://github.com/h5bp/server-configs-nginx)

+This is also heavily inspired from [Awesome Nginx configuration template] (https://github.com/Umkus/nginx-boilerplate)

 **Nginx Server Configs** is a collection of configuration snippets that can help your server improve the web site's performance and security, while also ensuring that resources are served with the correct content-type and are